 Kingston Memories of the First World War

-May Plaister was May nee Griffin and was brought up at Kingston Seymour for some of her growing up days.
-I also remembered that I have a transcript of a letter that May sent to her Cousin Frank Wallis in Canada dated 29th February 1956.
-In this letter it says that.
+May Plaister was May nee Griffin and was brought up at Riverside Farm, Kingston Seymour, for some of her growing up days.
+In a transcript of a letter that May sent to her Cousin Frank Wallis in Canada dated 29th February 1956 it says that …

 “These wars.
 All the young men that went from here went as it was supposed to be a war to end war.
 What an illusion.
 They have gone on ever since and still are raging.
 I lost many cousins and a young man I was engaged to for 5 years, only 5 weeks a soldier until he was killed and my husband was a prisoner of war in Turkey for 2 and a half years and was ill for 9 years out of 10 of our married life before he died of great suffering.”

-With thanks to Ann Turner nee Wallis in Canada for helping me with this information and Lorraine and David Kingcott from Weston super Mare
+With thanks to Ann Turner nee Wallis in Canada for helping me with this information and Lorraine and David Kingcott of Weston Super Mare.

 Yatton 2nd World War Home Guard